michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0102.md

 - adj: worthy of being honored; entitled to honor and respect
 - adj: adhering to ethical and moral principles
 ### Family
+- honourable: dishonourable, honourableness, honourablest, honourably+
+- dishonour: dishonoured, dishonouring, dishonours
+- dishonourable: dishonourableness
-honourable: dishonourable, honourableness, honourablest, honourably+;dishonour: dishonoured, dishonouring, dishonours;dishonourable: dishonourableness;honour: dishonour, honourable, honoured, honouring, honours
+- honour: dishonour, honourable, honoured, honouring, honours
 ### Examples
 - The Mobile Photography Awards are now in their fifth year, and this spectacular shot of Spring Break in Sydney got an honourable mention this year.
 - Derek Lam concurred, saying he would "rather concentrate my energies on efforts towards a more just, honourable and a mutually respectful world".